ProspectOne/flexbalancer-js-docs/docs/Advanced-Use-Cases.md

     return;
 }
 ```
-## Case 2: Performance with Penalty and Availability. <a name="case2"></a>
+## Case 2: The Performance with Penalty and Availability. <a name="case2"></a>
 The case: we need to select the answer with the best provider performance and uptime(availability) bigger than 97 percents.

 We also want to apply penalty for the particular provider performance, making it bigger...

+**Why?**

-**Why?** It may happen that one of our CDN Providers has stable better performance statistics than others and thus always will be the only one selected, so all our 'balancing' with the single provider will make no sense.
-So we are going to apply 'penalty' - let's call it `padding` and worsen the performance results with the purpose to have answers balanced.
+Well, it might happen that one of our CDN Providers has stable better performance statistics than others and thus always will be the only one selected, so all our 'balancing' with the single provider will make no sense.
+So we are going to apply 'penalty' - let's call it `padding` and worsen the performance results with the purpose to have our answers balanced.

 If all providers have 'low' availability - we will use the `default` provider.